Why Meiji Jingu Should Top Your Tokyo Itinerary (Plus Visiting Guide)

 Unlike many other shrines, Meiji Jingu is dedicated to historical figures, Emperor Meiji and Empress Shoken, who played a crucial role in modernizing Japan.
 Emperor Meiji, in particular, is credited with overseeing the country’s transition from a feudal society to a modern industrial nation during the Meiji Restoration.
 This makes the shrine not only a religious site but also a monument to significant historical changes.

 Situated in the heart of Tokyo, Meiji Jingu is enveloped by a dense forest, creating a tranquil and serene oasis that is both unexpected and refreshing in the urban environment.
-Walking through the path leading to the shrine made us forget we were in one of the busiest and most populated city in the world.
+Walking through the path leading to the shrine made us forget we were in one of the busiest and most populated cities in the world.
 This forest was created with over 100,000 trees donated from across Japan as a tribute to the Emperor and Empress.

 the main shrine of Meiji Jingu in Tokyo.